-Total monthly payment excluding rent £33.16 Reservation fee £500 You'll need to pay a reservation fee to secure your home.
+You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.

+The reservation fee secures the home for 84 days, subject to practical completion of the property. the fee will be credited to your rent account on completion.
+If you cancel within the first 14 days from the date of the offer, we will pay back the reservation fee in full.
+After 14 days, we will pay back the reservation fee deducting any incurred costs.

+Eligibility

-The reservation fee secures the home for 56 days .
-If you buy the home, the fee will be taken off the final amount you pay on completion.
-If you do not buy the home, the fee is not refundable.
-Eligibility To assess your eligibility, you'll need to register with a Help to Buy agent.
-You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+You can apply to buy the home if both of the following apply:

+- your household income is £80,000 or less, and - you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs

+One of the following must also be true:

+- you're a first-time buyer - you used to own a home but cannot afford to buy one now - you're forming a new household for example, after a relationship breakdown - you're an existing shared owner, and you want to move - you own a home and want to move but cannot afford to buy a new home for your needs

+If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.

 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.

-Also, you must have a local connection to Tewkesbury District borough either through residency, work or family.
-Tenure Leasehold
+Also, you must have a local connection to Cornwall either through residency, work or family.

+A local connection for this home is defined as:

+- being permanently resident therein for a continuous period of at least 12 months immediately prior to advertising and that residence is of their own choice; or - b. being formerly permanently resident therein for a continuous period of five (5) years; or c. having his or her place of permanent work (normally regarded as 16 hours or more a week and not including seasonal employment) therein immediately prior to Advertising; or d. having a connection through a close family member (normally mother, father, brother, sister, son or daughter) where the family member is currently resident therein and has been so for a continuous period of at least five (5) years immediately prior to Advertising.
+Certain serving and former members of the armed forces are exempt from needing to have a local connection.
+The Council reserves the right not to allow the sale of an affordable dwelling to a qualifying Person with a local connection with the Town should the sale result in an under occupancy of the Affordable dwelling by more than one bedroom.
+Tenure Leasehold Lease type Shared ownership house lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Rent Review Your rent will be reviewed each year by a set formula using the Retail Prices Index (RPI) for the previous 12 months plus 0.5% For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
+A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
+Maximum share you can own You can buy up to 100% of your home.
+Transfer of freehold At 100% ownership, the freehold will transfer to you.
+Landlord Plymouth Community Homes Plumer House Tailyour Road Plymouth PL6 5DH